sacert/Ruby-cheat-sheet/README.md

 - Comments are obvious _EXCEPT_ that multiline comments use `=begin` and `=end`
 - `===` is defined by the class.
 It is ambigious.

-## Keywords and naming conventions:
+## Keywords and naming conventions

 Certain keywords can't be overwritten.
 They are ones that you won't overwrite anyways so no need to watch out for these.